BeehiveForum/BeehiveForum/docs/readme.txt

 same folder as the main style.css.
 Beehive will automatically find and use this style sheet in preference to the main style.css.

-There is one caveat though of course (isn't there always?).
-When Beehive encounters the per-file style sheet it will leave out the main style.css so any classes you want displayed in all your forum styles must be defined in each of your per-page .css files.
+Please note, prior to Beehive Forum 1.0, when Beehive encounters the per-file style sheet it will exclude out the main style.css so any classes you want displayed in all your forum styles must be defined in each of your per-page .css files.
+With the release of Beehive Forum 1.0 this functionality has been changed to include the per-file CSS file in addition to the main style.css and allows you to make use of CSS precedence to defined when the CSS should be applied.

-1.3.2 Images
+1.3.3 Images
 ============

 Feel free to edit the images in the /styles/[stylename]/images folder too, as long as the dimensions remain the same.
 Again, you might want to take backups.

-1.3.3 The top frame
+1.3.4 The top frame
 ===================

 The very top frame is yours to do with as you wish.
 In each style's folder you will